Paliverse/DualSenseX/README.md

 # For Game Devs

-Support your game with DualSense Trigger Capabilities
+Support your game with DualSense Trigger Capabilities With DualSenseX App, find out below how to get it setup!

 ### **Trigger State**
 To get this working with your game, you just have to write to a text file.